 Old Curriculum: H-130 Lutheran Reformation; H-231 Early Christianity; H-280 Lutheran Church in Canada

-New Curriculum: HIS 110 Apostolic Fathers through the 7th Ecumenical Council; HIS 120 Middle Ages and Reformation; SYS 250 Spirituality
+New Curriculum: HIS 110 Apostolic Fathers through the 7th Ecumenical Council; HIS 120 Middle Ages and Reformation; PRX 250 Spirituality

 Patristics; Traditions Medieval/Reformation Spirituality and the practice of Spiritual Formation; Cross-Cultural Missions & Ministry (Including Deaf Ministry); Theology & Theory of Conversion; Contemporary Trends in Popular Piety.

 Medieval/Reformation traditions of lectio divina (devotional reading) and contemporary literacy theories; Visual dimensions of Reformation theologies & devotional cultures; appropriation of the patristic inheritance within Reformation Lutheranism.